 Even if you don't know a student's native language, being aware of native language influence will allow you to target your instruction.
 Help students by providing a model of how to use sounds, structures, and vocabulary correctly in English.
 In the case of a pronunciation difficulty such as the Somali example above, teachers can demonstrate how the mouth forms the sounds.
 Have students put their hand in front of their mouths to feel the air in "p" and their hands on their neck to feel the vibration of "b."
 This is also important as students work to sound out words while writing.

 Look for ways to use students' languages to support instruction.

 Using a students' native language can be a powerful tool when implemented in appropriate ways.
 For example, you may wish introduce a new lesson with some key vocabulary words or concepts in a student's language or give students a chance to express what they know in their own language, whether as individuals or in groups, and then explain that in English.
 This can strengthen students' foundations in both their home language and English.

-Learn more about what using students' language can look like in this related series from Larry Ferlazzo on Education Week, this resource guide on translanguaging, and these recommendations from Tan Huynh.
+Learn more about what using students' language can look like in this related series from Larry Ferlazzo on Education Week, this resource guide on translanguaging, and these recommendations and strategies from Tan Huynh.

 Simplify your language without "dumbing it down."

 - Speak clearly and naturally, without going too quickly or slowly.